jacqueline-witwicki/UNGA_Voting_Coincidences_Over_Time/README.md

 #### INPUTS :

 1. Country_Code_index.txt ->
    * This file contains UNGA member states and their country codes.
+I wrote this file by hand using country codes in wourld_countries_2020.shp.

    * It is used by DF_OUTPUT_EDIT.py to produce files with the (*YEAR*)_(*key1 COUNTRY*)_For_Map.csv naming convention.